Explore your itinerary

 MealsBreakfast, Be My Guest

-With the rugged beauty and warmth of Scotland's people forever in your memories, we enjoy one last hearty breakfast with our travel companions before wishing them and your Travel Director a fond farewell.
+The rugged beauty and warmth of Scotland's people forever in your memories, we enjoy one last hearty breakfast with our travel companions before wishing them and your Travel Director a fond farewell.
 Find out more about your free airport transfer at trafalgar.com/freetransfers.

 - 6 breakfasts